 True story.

-He worked for the post office, and he couldn't stop raving about how good the benefits were.
+He worked for the post office and he couldn't stop raving about how good the benefits were.

 Get a lot of vacation days.

-Uh you get a good pension, which he got.
+You get a good pension, which he got.

 He had a very good pension.

-And uh it's hard to get fired.
+And it's hard to get fired.

-So while I was born planning to be, you know, something important someday, CEO or something.
+So while I was born planning to be something important someday, CEO or something, my father was guiding me toward the postal arts.

 Did it make any difference?